Kowsalyasp/parentkarafmodule/sql readme.md

 these constraints else it raise an error that it was unable to parse the table.

 #### Modify a foreign key:
-To modify a foreign key constraint by altering the reference column or reference table, you must first delete the existing foreign key constraint and then re-create it with the new definition.
+To modify a foreign key constraint by altering the reference column or reference table, you must first modify the existing foreign key constraint and then re-create it with the new definition.

 #### Delete a foreign key:
-Deleting a foreign key constraint removes the requirement to enforce referential integrity.
+Deleting the foreign key relation deletes the mapping between the two tables.

-## unique-key tag
+## Unique-key tag
  The unique key ensures that all values in a column are different.
 When one or more than one field/column of a table uniquely identifies a record.
 The <unique-keys> tag consists of one or more <unique-key>.

 ```